mwanjeronie/kiro-first-try/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What this means:
+- ✅ Commercial use allowed
+- ✅ Modification allowed
+- ✅ Distribution allowed
+- ✅ Private use allowed
+- ❌ No warranty provided
+- ❌ No liability assumed

-MIT License - feel free to use this project for personal or commercial purposes.
+The MIT License is a permissive open source license that allows you to use this software for any purpose, including commercial applications, as long as you include the original copyright notice.

 ## Support